 I receive an overwhelming amount of correspondence on a daily basis, most of which are requests of me.
 I’ve helped more than 6,500 entrepreneurs and I keep active relations with the entrepreneurs whom I have worked with.
 I love helping people and I am happy to help you in whatever way I can.

 That being said, there are some best practices for contacting me, especially if you are making a request or need a response from me.

 Social media is an incredible tool to connect people.
-However, social networking platforms are not conducive for work-related communication flow… as I don’t have an easy way to get my team involved in messages that I get through Facebook Messenger.
-Due to time restraints, I no longer check Facebook Messanger.
+However, social networking platforms, especially Facebook Messenger, are not conducive for my work-related communication flow… as I don’t have an easy way to get my team involved in messages that I get through Facebook Messenger.
+Due to time restraints, I no longer check Facebook Messenger.
 If you message me on social media, it is very possible I will never see your message.

 Then what is the best way to ask you a question, request information, or receive help/advice?